-Gold was sold on positive equity markets.
-Bullion for immediate delivery fell $1.60 to $894.30.
+Gold continues to decline during the Asian markets.
+Bullion for immediate delivery fell $7.90 to $934.30.